CharlieS540/MS1-Junior-Club/README.md

 #### About Us Section

-* Clearly defined sections of text so users do not have to read evenything and can got directly to the part they want to know about for example skiing on snowboarding.
+* Clearly defined sections of text so users do not have to read everything and can go directly to the part they want to know about for example skiing on snowboarding.
-* Icons of skiers and boarders used about their respective titles sso even at a glance you can see what might be of interest to read.
+* Icons of skiers and boarders used above their respective titles so even at a glance you can see what might be of interest to read.

 #### Testimonials

 * Short and to the point testimonials so people can have an idea of what others think of the club.
 * Images of the quote authors are shown at medium screen size and above.
-This breaks the text up a little and provides a little secruity that these testimonials where written by actual customers.
+This breaks the text up a little and provides a little security that these testimonials were written by actual customers.

 #### Activity schedule

-* Tables used to list the activities as this is a clear and easy way to find out what's comming up.
+* Tables used to list the activities as this is a clear and easy way to find out what's coming up.
-* seperate tables for skiers and snowboarders so customers are not confused and turn up to the wrong sessions.
+* Separate tables for skiers and snowboarders so customers are not confused and turn up to the wrong sessions.
 * Call to download and button that allows people to download a pdf of the upcoming schedule.
 This will open in a blank page so the user doesn't lose their place on the page.

 #### Sign Up Section